lovelysystems/lovely.microblog/docs/docs/frontend_create_post.rst

     @end

-`Here <https://github.com/lovelysystems/lovely.microblog/blob/master/frontend-ios/microblog/microblog/timeline/CreateBlogPostView.m>`_ you find a possible implementation for the view.
+`Here <https://github.com/lovelysystems/lovely.microblog/blob/master/frontend-ios/microblog/microblog/timeline/CreateBlogPostView.m>`_ you can find a possible implementation for the view.

 The View Controller
 ===================